 Help Your Conference Speakers Give a Killer Presentation

-As someone who coordinates annual meetings or midyear conferences for your association, you understand the value of your conference lies in the educational content.
-Attendees love conference learning journals, final programs and session handouts, and of course, speaker presentations.
+As someone who coordinates annual meetings or midyear conferences for your association, you understand that the value of your conference lies in your educational content.
+Attendees love conference learning journals, final programs, session handouts and, of course, speaker presentations.

 What can you do to ensure presenters keep attendees engaged?

 So, your call for abstracts has closed, you’ve reviewed the submissions in your online collection system and chosen the speakers for your annual conference.
 How about sending presenters some public speaking tips?

 Times have changed, and public speaking is no longer a one-way objective lecture taking place behind a podium.
 Speaking at your association’s annual meeting is about two-way communication, engaging attendees with social gaming and fun presentation styles like PechaKucha.
 That is how attendees learn, retain and implement the content at your conference.

 What are you doing to ensure your speakers aren’t committing Donna Kastner’s 5 deadly speaking sins?

 Nine Considerations for Choosing an Abstract Management System

 Chock full of key questions and considerations you should be thinking about when evaluating your call for papers, review and collection system.